SteveXie888/Linux-Starter-Kits/README.md

- -h  Display this help message
-  remove-docker  Remove Docker and its related packages install-docker  Install Docker and its related packages install-OpenProject  Setup OpenProject
+  use -h  to display all command remove-docker  Remove Docker and its related packages install-docker  Install Docker and its related packages install-OpenProject  Setup OpenProject